 The theatre world is no stranger to supporting charitable causes.
 In the professional theatre world, the organization Broadway Cares/Equity Fights Aids supports programs and organizations that offer treatment and service for individuals with Aids or other critical health issues.
 BC/EFA is the result of a 1993 merger of Equity Fights Aids, founded in 1987 by the Actor’s Equity union, and Broadway Cares, founded in 1988 by the Producers’ Group.
 To date, BC/EFA has raised more than $250 million dollars to support its mission and initiatives.

-VP also holds special events to call attention to and fund-raise for charitable organizations.
+VP also holds special events to call attention to and fund-raise for charitable organizations like dugnad for idrettslag and others.
 During our 2007 production of W;T, a story chronicling the final days of an oncologist dying from ovarian cancer, the cast and crew hosted a hair-cutting event which benefited the Michigan nonprofit, Wigs 4 Kids.

 VP’s youth theater supports a cause during each of its productions.
 Each VYT cast selects a charity to which it donates the proceeds from a 50/50 raffle.
 The young actors pick a charity that has a connection with the show they are performing.
 For example, during their recent production of Annie, the cast raised $600 to donate to the Michigan Humane Society in honor of Annie’s dog, Sandy.
 When VYT performed Rent in 2009, it earmarked 50/50 proceeds to the LGBT youth programs at Affirmations in Ferndale.